Contrasting Enthusiast Gaming (EGLX) and Its Rivals

 Enthusiast Gaming’s competitors have higher revenue, but lower earnings than Enthusiast Gaming.
 Enthusiast Gaming is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

-Enthusiast Gaming has a beta of -0.45, suggesting that its share price is 145% less volatile than the S&P 500.
-Comparatively, Enthusiast Gaming’s competitors have a beta of -0.33, suggesting that their average share price is 133% less volatile than the S&P 500.
+Enthusiast Gaming has a beta of -0.45, meaning that its stock price is 145% less volatile than the S&P 500.
+Comparatively, Enthusiast Gaming’s competitors have a beta of -0.33, meaning that their average stock price is 133% less volatile than the S&P 500.

-This is a breakdown of current recommendations for Enthusiast Gaming and its competitors, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for Enthusiast Gaming and its competitors, as reported by MarketBeat.

 |Sell Ratings